 New rule: Invite anyone who is going to be a part of the baby’s life to the shower, regardless of gender.
 Want to be the perfect house guest?
 Here are some tips to use when you’re a guest in someone’s home.

 Old rule: A thank-you note must be handwritten

 Handwritten thank-you notes are still a lovely gesture and people often treasure and keep them.
 But taking the time to find a card, write it out, and post it can be tricky and the act of saying thank you is far more important than how you do it, Smith says.

 New rule: For a quick thank-you, an email or text message are perfectly fine.
 However, if you’re acknowledging something big, a handwritten note is worth the extra steps.
 “Thank you notes are a social grace that never goes out of style,” she adds.
-Writing a quick thank you is one of the 33 simple etiquette rules that are easier to do than you think.
+Writing a quick thank you is easier to do than you think.